 Respect is earned, each and every day, by every word, by every action.
 Respect cannot be bought.
 Respect cannot be bargained for.
 Respect can be lost with a single thoughtless deed, with a single careless gesture, by a single failure to act.

 Men and women will lay down their lives at your command, but they won’t do it for freedom or democracy or other such ideals, they won’t do it because you’re bigger or tougher or because you’re the meanest son of bitch who ever lived or because you’re smarter or better educated or because they love you or even because they hate and fear you.

 They will only do it because they respect you.

 Respect is why Americans remember you today – or not.

-Respect is the only authority you have, guard it well.
+Honor, duty, respect, these things are the only authority you have, guard them well.

 You are more than a simple Soldier, a Sailor, a Marine, an Airman, or a Guardsman, you are the very symbol of this nation and its people – for good or for bad.

 When you put on that uniform, you are the United States of America, you represent us all.
 Never forget that, not for one single moment.